-

 Important reminder for parents/guardians of MPS students

 Please update contact information to be accurate at all times in the event of an illness or emergency at school!
-Phone numbers and email addresses can change, so please contact your child(ren)'s school(s) to update contact information whenever there is a change.
+Phone numbers and email addresses can change, so please contact your child(ren)'s school(s) to update your contact information whenever there is a change.

 School Health Services